 Deadlines to submit forms and documents are:

-After the deadline above, an Acceptance email with other relevant info (such as Course Catalogue, how to reach Bergamo and online registration and so on) will be sent to all students who have submitted documents.
+After the deadline above, an Acceptance email with other relevant info (such as Course Catalogue, how to reach Bergamo and other useful info) will be sent to all students who have submitted documents.

 Incomplete applications (missing signatures/ information/documents) or any application that is handwritten, or modified in any way, will not be accepted.